Second Session, 43rd Parliament

 We continue to do that work.
 We will continue to meet that member, keep him updated, and I know that we’re meeting with the regional district later today.

-Jordan Kealy: I appreciate the meeting, and I thanked you for that before, but it’s promises, and it’s results we’re asking for.
+Jordan Kealy: I appreciate the meeting, and I thanked you for that before.
+But it’s promises and promises, and it’s results we’re asking for.

 Just going home, I actually drive on a road where you drop a foot and then end up climbing a foot.
 It’s regular for us to deal with, because we have pickup trucks.
 We’re used to it.
 That would never exist in the Lower Mainland here.
 People would just hit it and die.